logicaltext/rack-prettify/README.md

 Known Issues
 ------------

-Angle brackets within embedded JavaScript are escaped, thus breaking the JavaScript.
-For example, you might insert JavaScript in the body of your HTML (e.g., using the [Hivelogic Enkoder][5] to obfuscate an email address), which uses `/* <![CDATA[ */ ... /* ]]> */` to protect validators from balking.
-Rack::Prettify currently escapes the angle brackets which breaks the JavaScript.
-The suggested workaround is not to use CDATA declarations in embedded JavaScript.
-This is a bug.
-Patches are welcome.
+Sometimes you might want to embed JavaScript in your HTML (e.g., using the [Hivelogic Enkoder][5] to obfuscate an email address), which uses `/* <![CDATA[ */ ... /* ]]> */` to protect validators from balking.
+Rack::Prettify does not escape the contents of embedded `<script>` tags, but it can't currently indent the contents properly.
+It may well be possible to fix this using XSLT 1.0; patches are more than welcome!

 [1]: http://nokogiri.org